Increasing the Energy-Efficiency of Wearables Using Low-Precision Posit Arithmetic with PHEE: PHEE

 \section{PHEE}

-This section elaborates on the architectural design of PHEE\footnote{https://github.com/esl-epfl/PHEE}, including the design of Coprosit\footnote{https://github.com/esl-epfl/Coprosit}, our posit coprocessor specifically designed to integrate seamlessly with the \acf{CV-X-IF}.
+To extend our evaluation from simulations to real-world hardware measurements, this section elaborates on the architectural design of PHEE\footnote{https://github.com/esl-epfl/PHEE}.
+This includes the design of Coprosit\footnote{https://github.com/esl-epfl/Coprosit}, our posit coprocessor specifically designed to integrate seamlessly with the \acf{CV-X-IF}.
 PHEE leverages the modularity and extensibility offered by the X-HEEP framework by embedding Coprosit into the cv32e40px RISC\nobreakdash-V core via the \ac{CV-X-IF} (Figure~\ref{fig:PHEE}).
+The selection of the cv32e40px core was motivated by two main factors: (1) It is well-suited for low-power edge AI applications, as it is a lightweight, energy-efficient RISC\nobreakdash-V core designed for microcontroller-class systems, making it representative of the class of devices targeted in this work.
+And (2) it provides native support for all the interfaces of the \ac{CV-X-IF} required by Coprosit and the FPU\_ss.
 The X-HEEP platform serves as the foundational hardware infrastructure, enabling the creation of a comprehensive \ac{SoC} that is synthesizable for both \acp{FPGA} and \acp{ASIC}.

 As discussed in Section~\ref{sec:related_work}, PHEE adopts a novel architectural approach by decoupling all posit-related operations from the CPU's primary datapath.
 This design choice significantly improves modularity, enabling Coprosit to be easily reused and integrated into other systems that conform to the \ac{CV-X-IF} with minimal engineering overhead.
 Moreover, the separation of posit-related logic from the host CPU simplifies system maintainability.
 This decoupled architecture mitigates the need for frequent updates to accommodate internal changes within the CPU, thereby reducing the engineering effort required to sustain compatibility over time.